AdWerx/cruft-tracker/README.md

 ```

 The `RAILS_VERSION` environment variable is required.
 Options are: 5.2, 6.0, or 6.1.
 This will run the application on port 3000 and it can be accessed in your browser at http://localhost:3000.
 You should be able to use `binding.pry` for debugging.

+### Running tests

+Tests can be run from a Docker bash console like this:

 ## Contributing